mustafa-droid18/Scribee/README.md

 ## Setup
 This project has been written **Python Version 3.10.7**

-To run the this project please run the following lines and install the dependencies
+To run the this project please run the following lines in the command prompt terminal and install the dependencies
 ```
 pip install streamlit
 pip install mediapipe